open-resources/physics_bank/content/public/007.Momentum and Impulse/Momentum/Momentum_and_Inertia/Momentum_and_Inertia.md

 myst:
   substitutions:
     params_vars_title: Momentum and Inertia
-    params_vars_vehicle: semi-truck
+    params_vars_vehicle: bus
     params_part1_ans1_value: The bee has greater momentum, and also greater inertia.
-    params_part1_ans2_value: The semi-truck has greater momentum, while the bee has greater inertia.
+    params_part1_ans2_value: The bus has greater momentum, while the bee has greater inertia.
-    params_part1_ans3_value: The semi-truck has greater momentum, and also  greater inertia.
+    params_part1_ans3_value: The bus has greater momentum, and also  greater inertia.
-    params_part1_ans4_value: The bee has greater momentum, while the semi-truck has greater inertia.
+    params_part1_ans4_value: The bee has greater momentum, while the bus has greater inertia.
     params_part1_ans5_value: It can’t be determined from this information.
 ---
 # {{ params_vars_title }}